unoplatform/uno/doc/articles/uno-build-error-codes.md

 ## UNOB0003: Ignoring resource XX, could not determine the language

-This error may occur during resources (`.resw`) analysis if the framework does not recognize the language being specified.
+This error may occur during resources (`.resw`) analysis if the framework does not recognize the specified language code.

-For instance, the language `zh-CN` is not recognized. `zh-Hans` should be used instead.
+For instance, the language code `zh-CN` is not recognized and `zh-Hans` should be used instead.